 Day 1 & Day 2 TBILISI

-Tbilisi is a vibrant city full of life with warm & friendly people.
+Tbilisi is a vibrant city full of life with warm & friendly people and one of the most popular places to visit in Georgia among tourists.
 You might come across very few natives who speak english, yet they are more than willing to help and make you feel welcome.
-The best way to discover this city is by foot as driving within city limits can be borderline crazy.
+The best way to discover this city is by foot.
+Driving within city limits can be borderline crazy.
 Cabs are cheap, though they might take you for a ride literally, so checking with a local on the fare structure can help haggle.
-Most international flights fly to Tbilisi, so you can start off with Tbilisi and do a full circle and fly out.
+Most international flights fly to Tbilisi, so you can start off with Tbilisi and do a full circle.
+Else you can consider flying out of Batumi or Kutaisi.

 ¥ Rustaveli Avenue